bitofmind/swift-model/README.md

 SwiftModel supports sharing with the following implications:

 - A shared model will inherit the dependencies at its initial point of entry to the model hierarchy.
-- Sent event from a shared model will be coalesced to any receivers will only se on event sent (even though it sent from all its locations in the model hierarchy).
-- Similarly a shared model will only receive a sent event once.
 - The shared model is activated on initial anchoring and deactivated once the last reference of the model is removed.
+- An event sent from a shared model will be coalesced and receivers will only see a single event (even though it was sent from all its locations in the model hierarchy).
+- Similarly a shared model will only receive sent events at most once.

 ### Debugging State Changes

-As SwiftModel keeps track of all model state changes, it supports printing of differences between previous and updated state.
+As SwiftModels keeps track of all model state changes, it supports printing of differences between previous and updated state.
 You can enable this for the lifetime of a model by adding a modifier:

 ```swift
 AppModel()._withPrintChanges()